magento/magento2-functional-testing-framework/docs/guides/action-groups.md

 </actionGroup>
 ```

-Note that no file actually contains these exact contents above, but instead all three files come together to form this action group.
+No one file contains this exact content as above, but instead all three files come together to form this action group.

-One final thing to be aware of is that this extensibility can be applied in many ways.
-Obviously we need to use it if we want to affect existing Magento entities like tests, action groups, and data.
-But something not so obvious is that this can be used within the walls of your own entities in order to make them more maintainable too.
+This extensibility can be applied in many ways.
+We can use it to affect existing Magento entities such as tests, action groups, and data.
+Not so obvious is that this tehcnique can be used within your own entities to make them more maintainable as well.